BGarciaD/Learning-laravel5.5/readme.md

     <h5>POST routes and protection against CSRF attacks</h5>
     <ul>
         <li>Route::post() => We've been using GET method to get and display information.
 But now we want to store data in the DB so we use the POST method to send the data</li>
+        <li>{{ csrf_field()}} => This method used inside a form will display an invisible input with the token needed to do post request.
+This is important because Laravel doesn't allow to do post requests just with the url in order to protect the application from csrf attacks</li>
+        <li>Route::get('/route/test'); Route::post('/route/test') => We can use two routes with the mase URL but different method</li>
     </ul>

 ## How to use Phpmyadmin in a remote computer